adityasolanki205/AutoML/README.md

 # AutoML

 This is a repository for **learning and implementation** of AutoML service on Google Cloud.
 In this repository we will learn to train and deploy an AutoML model for tabular data.
-The complete process is divided into43 parts:
+The complete process is divided into 4 parts:

 1. **Dataset Creation**
 2. **AutoML model Training**